wcandillon/swagger-js-codegen/README.md

       methodName:
         type: string
         description: Generatated from the HTTP method and path elements or 'x-swagger-js-method-name' field
+      methodAction: runs a JavaScript function provided by opts.methodAction to be used for custom method templates
       method:
         type: string
         description: 'GET', 'POST', 'PUT', 'DELETE', 'PATCH', 'COPY', 'HEAD', 'OPTIONS', 'LINK', 'UNLIK', 'PURGE', 'LOCK', 'UNLOCK', 'PROPFIND'